On a Sunday I was out for a bike ride when I received a Skyscanner alert on my phone.

 - VPN – A virtual private network is a download onto my phone, tablet and computer that allows me to securely use public WiFi.
 Why?
 Because then I can book accommodation over public WiFi with my credit card and know that my data is secure.
 It allows me to do many things.
 When I lost my credit card I could go online and see whether the card was being used.
 I can securely do my banking online.
 I use StrongVPN.
 At about $5 a month, it’s a wise investment.
 Read VPN for Travel: What, Why and an Easy Setup Guide

 - Camera+ – This is my favourite camera app.
-I discovered it thanks to a photography blogger.
+I discovered it thanks to a photographer.
 Using Camera+ you can use either the horizon level or grid to get a straight horizon line.
 The grid is also useful to position the horizon at the perfect 1/3 or 2/3 mark.
 (Read Better Photos: Taking, Storing and Sharing Your Pics) It shoots in 6×19 mode which is my preference-I really don’t like the 4×3 ratio that my iPhone uses.
 Its editing functions are also great, especially the clarity mode.

 - Google Translate – This app has many purposes.
 You can use it to translate signs by using your phone’s camera.
 You can also use it so that you can talk to someone using your phone’s microphone.
 Simple step-by-step instructions will guide you through every application.